 Accountants usually charge a much higher rate than bookkeepers, so there’s money to be saved in using a bookkeeper rather than an accountant for the following:

 - Paying bills and keeping track of them

 - BAS, IAS, PAYG, and Annual GST lodgements (if they're a registered BAS agent)

 With your books in a good state, you can then hand them over to your accountant at tax time.
 They can use their eagle eye to discover deductions you might not have known were available.

 The benefits of having a good accounting system extend further than just less stress for you.
 There are tangible business benefits too:

 - You can see your predicted profits

-- You can always know where your cash flow is at, so you can be ready for any growth
+- You can monitor your cash flow so that you can be ready for growth

-Call to Action Ready to set yourself up for bookkeeping?
+Ready to set yourself up for bookkeeping?
 Talk to the team at Counting Clouds and find out how we can help you.
 We'd love to hear from you so please email us on [email protected] or join our mailing list to receive up-to-date financial news and tips.